easybuilders/easybuild-docs/docs/policies/toolchains.md

 # Supported Toolchain Generations Policy {: #policy_toolchains }

-!!! note
-     This policy will be implemented as part of the release of [EasyBuild 5.0][overview]

 For the central EasyBuild repositories, we support a set of toolchain generations.

 * Accept PRs only for the 6 most recent toolchain generations.